When LDAP starts, the following error is received:

 When trying to access the ESM database, setup of LDAP will be determined by the ESM setup.

-For example, if you share a security db between 3 LPARs in a Plex, then LDAP only needs to be setup on 1 LPAR
+For example, if a security database is shared between 3 LPARs in a Sysplex, then LDAP only needs to be setup on 1 LPAR

-If you do not share a security db between the 3 LPARs in a Plex, then you have 2 setup options.
-You can install/run LDAP on each LPAR and the application connects and uses the appropriate LDAP interface *or* you can setup LDAP on 1 LPAR and configure it to access a 'remote' security db using the provided CA DSI Server.
-This server would be setup on remote LPARs only, it is not setup/used for local security DB access.
+2) Setup LDAP on 1 LPAR and configure it to access a 'remote' security file using the provided CA DSI Server.
+This server would be setup on remote LPARs only.
+It is not setup/used for local security database access.

 Pro - 1 LDAP Server for the app to connect to for all data